erikbackman/ewm/README.md

 # EWM

 My Window Manager designed specifically for my workflow on an ultrawide monitor.
+Beware that some things are currently hard-coded for my monitor size.

 ## Why
 Tiling only/by default is terrilbe on ultrawide monitors but floating